mu-script/mu-script.github.io/docs/builtins.md

 By default returns `0`.
 If x is a number, x is returned unmodified.
-If x is a single character string, returns the ascii value of x.
+If x is a string, x is parsed as a number.

-To parse a string representation, [parse](#parse) can be used.
 </dd>

 <dt id="str" markdown="span">[str](#str)(x) -> str</dt>
 <dd markdown="block">
 Converts x to a string.

 By default returns `""`.
-If x is a number, converts x to an ascii character.
-If x is a string, x is returned unmodified.
+If x is a string, x is returned unmodified
-If x is iterable, the strings in x are joined together.

-To get a string representation, [repr](#repr) can be used.
+Otherwise, returns repr(x, 0)
 </dd>

 <dt id="tbl" markdown="span">[tbl](#tbl)(x[, tail]) -> tbl</dt>